PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 pushing, retain the 90/128 phase-cap audit and keep composite results outside the bounded integer mapping store.
 Never create, update, or reopen a pull request.

+## Terminal boundary cleanup characterization

+The next family is restricted to seven consecutive unconditional terminal mapping results: pre-ArgMax, Transpose/Gather fan-out, Softmax/Transpose, boundary normalization, two channel-slice cleanups, and channel-slice Mul/Add bridge cleanup.
+Existing tests fix their bounded integer schemas; none has a default or consumer.

+The contract fixes exact owner expressions, adjacency, the preceding terminal Conv-activation phase record, the following Slice/Concat composite, and absence of loads.
+Its strict expected failure requires seven stable `cleanup.terminal.*` records.

+Validation completed sequentially under core-only `uv`: the related baseline is `152 passed in 2.31s`; characterization plus related contracts is `153 passed, 1 xfailed in 2.51s`; targeted Ruff, bytecode compilation, and whitespace checks pass.

+Commit and push this characterization before replacing only the seven mapping destinations.
+Preserve adjacency and both boundaries, then update terminal orchestration and bounded-store contracts, validate, document, commit, and push.
+Never create, update, or reopen a pull request.